ember-learn/guides-source/guides/release/upgrading/editions.md

 This will push the tag for the `[]` property onto the autotrack stack, and that property is what is invalidated when the array is updated with KVO methods.

-## Components in Octane
+## Glimmer Componentts

 There's a new component API in Octane!
-For this section, we'll
-be focusing on the differences between the new style and classic components, and how to upgrade.
+For this section, we'll be focusing on the differences between the new style, known as Glimmer components, and classic components, and how to upgrade.
 "Classic" components refer to older-style components that do not use native classes.

 These new types of Components _require_ native class syntax.
 You can define one like this:

 ```js
 import Component from '@glimmer/component';